Insights From Insurance for Fair Machine Learning: The Link to Fair Machine Learning

 \section{The Link to Fair Machine Learning}

 In recent years, as machine learning is increasingly being deployed in sensitive domains, the field of \textit{fair machine learning} has flourished \citep{barocas-hardt-narayanan,mitchell2021algorithmic,mehrabi2021survey,castelnovo2022clarification}.
-Different mathematical formalizations of fairness have been proposed in the literature; we here focus on statistical, group-based definitions.
+Different mathematical formalizations of fairness have been proposed in the literature (see \eg \citep{barocas-hardt-narayanan}); we here focus on statistical, group-based definitions.
 As is common in the literature we fix a probability space, for simplicity assumed finite, where we define the following random variables: $X \in \mathcal{X}$ represents the features of the individuals under consideration, $Y$ represents the true outcomes associated with those individuals, $\hat{Y}$ represents the predictions generated by our model, and $S \in \mathcal{S}$ represents a `sensitive feature'\footnote{In the fair machine learning literature, a sensitive feature relates to membership in a socially salient group, for instance based on gender, race or religion.} related to the individuals.
 We assume that $S$ can be perfectly predicted from $X$, \eg $X=(\tilde{X},S)$ for some $\tilde{X}$.
 For simplicity, we assume binary $Y \in \{0,1\}$ and probabilistic scores $\hat{Y} \in [0,1]$.
-For example, in a credit lending scenario, $X$ contains features such as age, income etc., $S$ could represent gender in a binary way,\footnote{A choice which might be criticized, but is a standard example in the literature.} $Y$ indicates whether an individual defaulted or not and $\hat{Y} \in [0,1]$ represents the probabilistic prediction of the model.
+For example, in a credit lending scenario, $X$ contains features such as age, income etc., $S$ could represent ``having migrant background'' in a binary way, $Y$ indicates whether an individual defaulted or not and $\hat{Y} \in [0,1]$ represents the probabilistic prediction of the model.
 Group-fairness definitions are often based on binary decisions, but for the analogy with insurance we use probabilistic scores: we intuitively think of $Y$ as representing the true outcome (an accident, damage or loss) and $\hat{Y}$ as representing the premium that the insurer (by analogy, the ML engineer) demands for shouldering the risk of the uncertain outcome $Y$.
 By $\indep$ we denote statistical independence of random variables.